This post may contain affiliate links. Read our disclosure policy here.

 How to Make Cajun Alfredo with Sausage

-No matter what pasta shape you choose, make sure that once it’s done cooking, you reserve the pasta water.
-You’ll need it for the recipe. - Cook the sausage
+- Cook the pasta and make sure that once it's done cooking, you reserve the pasta water.
+You'll need it for the sauce.

-The initial sauce is very thick, so here is where you slowly add the reserved pasta water to thin it out to the consistency you like.
-If you need more liquid, add milk or additional cream. - Enjoy
+- Combine the sauce with the cooked sausage and the cooked pasta.
+The sauce will be very thick, so here is where you slowly add the reserved pasta water to thin it out to the consistency you like.
+If you need more liquid, add milk or additional cream.

 How to Store & Reheat Leftovers

-To reheat leftovers, add a tablespoon or two of liquid (such as water) and microwave for one minute.
+Store leftovers in an airtight container in the fridge for up to 3 days and up to 2 months in the freezer.
+To reheat them, add a tablespoon or two of liquid (such as water) and microwave for one minute.
 Stir and then heat for some extra minutes until it’s warm enough for you.

-Easy Cajun Alfredo Pasta with Sausage
+Easy Cajun Alfredo with Smoked Sausage

 Ingredients